gautamprasadwork/Time-Series-Modeling-and-Volatility-Prediction-Using-ARMA-GARCH/README.md

 Predicting volatility and conditional mean of time series data using ARMA-GARCH models to better capture market dynamics and improve forecasts in R

-# Time Series Modeling of Reliance Stock and Nifty 50 Index
+# Reliance Stock and Nifty 50 Index

 This project applies ARMA-GARCH modeling techniques to analyze and forecast the volatility of **Reliance Industries stock** and the **NIFTY 50 Index**.
 It aims to demonstrate volatility clustering, return forecasting, and risk analysis using real-world financial time series data.